Fans behind the wheel

 Automatic trailer recognition

 As a further step in the consistent digitalization, Koch International decided to integrate the semitrailers into the telematics solution as well.
-As part of this, 112 of the 174 trailers have already been equipped with their own trailer box, which above all transmits their current position data to the TISLOG server.
+As part of this, 112 of the 174 trailers have already been equipped with their own TISPLUS telematicbox Trailer, which above all transmits their current position data to the TISLOG server.
 In conjunction with the tractor's GPS signal, the system automatically recognizes which vehicles are currently hooked.
 The respective combinations are displayed to the dispatcher together with the current position in the online portal of TISLOG office.

 Independently from the trailer solution, the GPS data in conjunction with the Transport Management System (TMS) is also used to calculate the Estimated Time of Arrival (ETA).
 TISLOG office can compare the vehicle position with the planned values of the respective tour.
 "The basis for this is the geocoding of the delivery addresses carried out by TIS, which can thus be displayed in the shipment monitor on a map," explains Beste.
 Should there be any delays, the responsible dispatcher will be informed in good time via TMS who can then notify the customer or take other measures.

 Conclusion: The switch from PSV3 to TISLOG has opened up new ways for Koch International to achieve continuous digitization, from which drivers will benefit as well.
 They were integrated in the processes with the help of the EDA50 from Honeywell and the TIS logistics app installed on it in the best sense and have become true fans of the solution.